 If you believe that your cigarettes have a permanent hold on you and you’re looking for a real solution to help you quit for good, then you may want to read carefully what I’m about to share with you.

 Because the next lines will reveal things you’ve never seen before.

-Things you might be doing right now, or plan to do in your next quit attempt… that can single handily cause you to fail and struggle.
+Things you might be doing right now, or plan to do in your next quit attempt… that can single-handedly cause you to fail and struggle.

-And by best way, I mean the easiest way to stop smoking naturally without suffering from cravings, anxiety and without missing the cigarette friend ever again.
+And by effective, I mean the easiest way to stop smoking naturally without suffering from cravings, anxiety and without missing the cigarette friend ever again.

 But before I get into that, I need to give you a fair warning.

 You are not going to quit smoking just by reading these lines.

 Same here.
-Reading about the best way to quit smoking naturally, won’t make you quit.
+Reading about the most effective way to stop smoking naturally, won’t make you quit.
 But it will show you how to do it and find it easy.

 I can promise you that.

-Why I Can Show You The Best Way to Quit Smoking
+Why I Can Show You The Most Effective Way to Quit Smoking